Tommy Pham Preview, Player Props: Diamondbacks vs. Orioles

 Tommy Pham At The Plate

-- Pham has had at least one RBI in 35.0% of his games this year (35 of 100), with more than one RBI 11 times (11.0%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Pham has picked up an RBI in 34.7% of his games this season, with more than one RBI in 10.9% of his games.
+He has also plated three or more runs in four contests.

-- He has scored a run in 30 games this year, with multiple runs 10 times.
+- He has scored a run in 30 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.